cauvery-a/Food-Lover/README.md

 # *Food-Lover*

-This is a database management project that uses MySQL, XAMPP Server, PHP, HTML, CSS and JavaScript.
+This is a database management project that uses MySQL, XAMPP Server, PHP, HTML, CSS and JavaScript.<br><br>
+Navigation begins from login.php file.
+All images used are stored in images folder.<br>

 # User View